shivanand217/Movie-Recommender/README.md

 # recommendation-engine
-Recommendation engine.
+-- Recommendation engine for Movie Lens Dataset.
+--

 Pearson coefficient and euclidean as a metric.